DSXiangLi/DecryptPrompt/README.md

     - AUTOMATIC CHAIN OF THOUGHT PROMPTING IN LARGE LANGUAGE MODELS
     - Large Language Models Can Self-Improve
     - Active Prompting with Chain-of-Thought for Large Language Models
+    - Large Language Models are Better Reasoners with Self-Verification

 ### RLHF
 - Deepmind
   - Teaching language models to support answers with verified quotes